Ferrets

 Cuteness & Size

 Their size is also a source of attraction for many animal enthusiasts.
 A male ferret can grow up to 16 inches and weigh over 4 pounds if not neutered.
+A female, on the other hand, can grow up to a length of 14 inches and weigh up to 2.5 pounds.
+Learn the other differences between a male and female ferret here.

-A female, on the other hand, can grow up to the length of 14 inches and weigh up to 2.5 pounds.
 Another aspect is their lifespan.
 Ferrets are known to live up to 8 years.
 In some cases, these cuddly creatures have been observed to even live up to 12 years.

-Easy to Train
+Easy To Train

-Easy to Feed and Exercise
+Easy To Feed And Exercise

-Ferret food is now more widely and easily available in pet stores and supermarkets.
+Ferret food is now widely and easily available in pet stores and supermarkets.
 They can also be purchased via online retailers.
+The wide availability of high-quality ferret food has also made it easy to fulfill the nutritional needs of ferrets.
+Learn about the best diet for your ferret in this article.

 Distinct Personalities